cas-bioinf/rboAnalyzer/readme.md

 Pipeline for analyzing BLAST search output for non-coding RNAs (ncRNAs).

 ## Short description
-Provided with query rna sequence and BLAST output, the pipeline will realign each BLAST hit with Locarna to account for more RNA sequence variability.
+Provided with query RNA sequence and BLAST output, the pipeline will realign each BLAST hit with Locarna to account for more RNA sequence variability.
 The realign step is done to recover potential ncRNA sequence at that loci precisely even from low-scoring BLAST hits.